 Racing is scheduled year round.
-Cruising boats race on Saturday afternoons with a 1 pm or 10 am starting gun depending upon the racing season and on Sundays at 2:30 from March through November.
-Beginning in mid-April and continuing through October One-Design dinghies are raced on Sundays with a starting time at 2:30pm.
+Keel boats race on Saturday afternoons with a 1 pm starting gun depending upon the racing season.
+Beginning in mid-April and continuing through October One-Design dinghies are raced on Sundays with a starting time at 2:30 pm.
 As daylight permits, usually from mid April to the end of August, Wednesday night races are scheduled at 7 pm.
 Race committee should arrive at least one hour early.
 Race committee instruction is offered aboard the RC boat during the year, or just volunteer to help out to get experience for your turn.

 Racing is PYC’s most important activity.
 Associate members are highly encouraged to participate in racing activities either as skippers of their own boat or as a crew member of someone else’s boat.